boushra-mh/MedicalCenterManagementSystem/README.md

 ## 📋 Project Overview

-This is a Laravel-based web application designed to efficiently manage a medical center.
-It supports **three main user roles** with clearly defined permissions:
+This is a **Laravel 12** based web application designed to efficiently manage a medical center with full multi-role access and dynamic appointment handling.
+The system supports **three user roles**, each with their own dashboard and feature set:

-- **Admin**: Manages medical specialties and doctors.
+- **Admin**: Manages specialties, doctors, appointments, and permissions.
-- **Doctor**: Views and manages their appointments.
+- **Doctor**: Views and manages their appointment schedule.
-- **Patient (User)**: Browses specialties and doctors, books and manages appointments.
+- **Patient (User)**: Browses specialties, selects doctors, and books or manages appointments.

 ---